passlab/llvm-openmp/README_REX.md

 # REX Extensions to LLVM OpenMP Runtime
-This respository containts the REX extensions to OpenMP, including rex_kmp runtime API, REX HPT, HOMP, etc.
+This respository contains REX extensions to OpenMP, including rex_kmp runtime API, REX HPT, HOMP, etc.
 Since LLVM OpenMP runtime is also compatible with Intel commercial compiler, so the runtime also works with icc.

 1. **master** is the main branch that consoliates the development from other branch when they are stable.